Bifurcations of embedded curves and towards an extension of Taubes' Gromov invariant to Calabi-Yau 3-folds: Introduction

 where $\text{GW}^\text{elem}_g$ is some universal generating series and $e_{A,g}(X) \in \bZ$ is regarded as a ``\emph{virtual count of embedded clusters in $X$}".
 They also show that $n_{A ,h}(X)$ and $e_{A,g}(X)$ actually determine each other via the formula \cite[Equation (8.9)]{IP-GV}

 where $n_{d,h}(g) \in \bZ$ are certain universal coefficients determined by $d,h,g$.
 Therefore the integrality of $n_{A ,h}(X)$ is a result of integrality of $e_{A,g}(X)$. \begin{Conjecture} The invariant $\normalfont\text{Gr}_{2A,h}(X,\omega)$ is equal to the virtual count of embedded clusters $e_{2A, h}$ from \eqref{eqn:elem_clust} for all $h \geq 0$ where $A$ is a primitive homology class. \end{Conjecture} We show that Conjecture \ref{conj:intro} is true for $h=0$, see Theorem \ref{thm_GWGV}.
 The proof relies on a wall-crossing result of virtual Euler numbers, which might be of independent interest. \begin{Theorem}[see Theorem \ref{euler-change-thm}] Suppose $N\to C$ is a rank $2$ complex vector bundle of degree $2g-2$ on a curve $C$ of genus $g$.
-Let $\clD = \{D_t\}_{t\in[-1,1]}$ be a generic $1$-parameter family of Cauchy--Riemann operators on $N$.
+Let $\clD = \{D_t\}_{t\in[-1,1]}$ be a $1$-parameter family of Cauchy--Riemann operators on $N$.
 Fix integers $d\ge 2$, $h\ge g$ and consider the moduli stack $\overline\clM_h(C,d)$ of stable genus $h$ maps to $C$ of degree $d$.
-Assume further that $\clD$ is $(d,h)$-rigid (see Definition \ref{coker-bundle-def}) except over a finite set corresponding to holomorphic maps with smooth domains
+Assume further that $\clD$ is $(d,h)$-rigid (see Definition \ref{coker-bundle-def}) except over a finite set